 Virtual Community Turned Reality

 Joining virtual communities of like-minded fantasy and sci-fi fans is a big part of the attraction of Comic-Con.
 These online connections – sustained through fandoms – heighten each convention experience, spawning tens of thousands of discussion boards, forums and tons of fan art.
 The social connection and acceptance everyone feels is no small thing for people whose comic book hobby may have previously isolated them.
-In fact, modern fandom has taken on a new meaning of cool, so much so that MTV had created Fandom Awards, a sign of embracing and celebrating fans’ enthusiasm instead of raising eyebrows to it.
+This is especially true in 2020, when the pandemic is forcing people to stay home and remain socially distanced from one another; superhero fandom is adapting itself to the pandemic, and connections between fans as well as new ideas may actually be growing.
+Not to mention that modern fandom has taken on a new meaning of cool, so much so that MTV had created Fandom Awards, a sign of embracing and celebrating fans’ enthusiasm instead of raising eyebrows to it.

 Putting the ‘Con’ in Comic-Con